MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/batch-script.md

 ---
-title: Batch script | Azure Pipelines or Team Foundation Server
+title: Batch script
+titleSuffix: Azure Pipelines & TFS
 description: Learn all about how you can execute .bat or .cmd scripts when building your code in Azure Pipelines and Team Foundation Server (TFS). ms.topic: reference ms.prod: devops